 These standards contemplate the appropriate use of both "suspect-specific" and "incident-specific" information.
-As noted above, where a crime has occurred and authorities have eyewitness accounts including the race, ethnicity, or other distinguishing characteristics of the perpetrator, that information may be used.
-Federal authorities may also use
+As noted above, where a crime

-Example: The FBI is investigating the murder of a known gang member and has information that the shooter is a member of a rival gang.
-The FBI knows that the members of the rival gang are exclusively members of a certain This information, however, is not suspectethnicity. specific because there is no description of the particular assailant.
-But because authorities have reliable, locally relevant information linking a rival group with a distinctive ethnic character to the murder, Federal law enforcement officers could properly consider ethnicity in conjunction with other appropriate factors in the course of conducting their investigation.
-Agents could properly decide to focus on persons dressed in a manner consistent with gang activity, but ignore persons dressed in that manner who do not appear to be members of that particular ethnicity.
+- Example: The FBI is investigating the murder of a known gang member and has information that the shooter is a member of a rival gang.
+The FBI knows that the members of the rival gang are exclusively members of a certain ethnicity.
+This information, however, is not suspect-specific because there is no description of the particular assailant.
+But because law enforcement officers have reliable, locally or temporally relevant information linking a rival group with a distinctive ethnic character to the murder, the FBI could properly consider ethnicity in conjunction with other appropriate factors in the course of conducting their investigation.
+Agents could properly decide to focus on persons dressed in a manner consistent with gang activity, but ignore persons dressed in that manner who do not appear to be members of that particular ethnicity. - Example: Local law enforcement arrests an individual, and in the course of custodial interrogation the individual states that he was born in a foreign country and provides other information that reasonably leads local law enforcement to question his immigration status.
+Criminal background checks performed by the local law enforcement agency reveal that the individual was recently released from state prison after completing a lengthy sentence for aggravated sexual assault.
+Local law enforcement contacts ICE to inquire as to the individual's immigration status.
+When ICE's database check on the immigration status of the arrestee does not locate a record of the individual's lawful immigration status, ICE sends an officer to the jail to question the individual about his immigration status, whereupon the individual states that he entered the United States without authorization and has never regularized his status.
+ICE assumes custody of the individual and processes him for removal from the United States.
+ICE properly relied on the facts presented to it, including that the arrestee was born in a foreign country, in searching its immigration database and conducting its subsequent investigation.